 Fatty Acids and Vitamins

-At any rate, below are some short descriptions of how each acid benefits the skin.
+Below, you will find brief descriptions of how each type of fatty acid benefits the skin.

 Fatty Acids & Vitamins

 Beta-carotene, a naturally occurring pigment found in oils like grapeseed oil, is renowned for its antioxidant properties.
 This plant-derived compound is responsible for the vibrant reddish-orange to yellow hues seen in various fruits and vegetables.